FabianHentrich/ishares_etf_portfolio_analysis/README.md

 STOCK_TICKER_SUFFIXES="stock ticker suffix1, stock ticker suffix2, stock ticker suffix3"
 CRYPTO_TICKER_SUFFIXES="crypto ticker suffix1, crypto ticker suffix2, crypto ticker suffix3"
 ```
-ETF_CSV_FILE and CSV_URL have to be in the same order
+- ETF_CSV_FILE and CSV_URL have to be in the same order.
+Separate the URLs and the file names with a comma.
+Add as many URLs and file names as you need.
+- STOCK_TICKER_SUFFIXES and CRYPTO_TICKER_SUFFIXES are optional.
+Default is **´"DE"´** for Xetra and **´"-EUR"´ for crypto in Euro**.
+If you want to add more suffixes, separate them with a comma.